 An electronic record in the System of an assured shorthold tenancy of a Property including (without limitation) details of the tenants of the Property.

-An online portal that allows the Customer (amongst others) to create an assured shorthold tenancy document.
+An online portal that allows the Customer (amongst others) to create an assured shorthold tenancy document using either the Propertymark Templates for members of Propertymark or the Dutton and Gregory Templates for those who are not members of Propertymark.

 The Agent Portal and the Communication Platform

-An electronic report which is created through the System which compiles the Documents that have been uploaded or imported into the System by a User in respect of a Tenancy.
+An electronic report which is created through the System which compiles the Documents that have been uploaded or imported into the System by an Agent in respect of a Tenancy.

 The period commencing on (and including) the Service Start Date and (subject to the provisions of clause 3.1) expiring on the Service Expiry Date.